This post may contain affiliate links. Please read our disclosure policy.

 - Fresh chives chopped

-Meanwhile, prepare the leeks (discard the top green portion and cut the bulbs lengthwise into four pieces, then chop into smaller sections).
-Add to the pot.
+- Prepare the leeks (discard the top green portion and cut the bulbs lengthwise into four pieces, then chop into smaller sections).
+Rinse them thoroughly as dirt tends to hide.
+Add leeks to the pot along with the olive oil and butter over medium heat.

-While leeks are sautéing, separate the cauliflower into florets that are roughly the same size.
-Add cauliflower to the pot.
+- While leeks are sautéing for a few minutes, separate the cauliflower into florets that are roughly the same size.
+Add the cauliflower to the pot.

-Add chicken broth, water, ground cumin, and thyme to the pot, and increase heat to high.
+- Add the chicken broth, ground cumin, and thyme to the pot, and increase the heat to high.
 Once the soup starts to boil, reduce to medium-low heat and simmer until the cauliflower is tender (about 20 minutes depending on the size of the florets).